 16. Drive-In movies

 For a nostalgic date, pack snacks and park the car for an old school date night at the local drive-in.
-Multiple drive-in move theaters are accessible from Tampa including Ruskin Family Drive-In and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
+Multiple drive-in movie theaters are accessible from Tampa including Ruskin Family Drive-In and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
 Admission is affordable with one price for both movies being screened that evening.